-For the category "forest land", in most Annex-1 Parties, forest inventories provide the basic inputs for both activity data (area of forest and conversions to/from forest) and the carbon stock change factors in the various pools.
-Furthermore, the use of satellite data is not yet very common for LULUCF inventories, although the situation is rapidly changing with the now freely availabile Landsat images.
+With regard to the category "forest land", in most Annex-1 Parties, forest inventories provide the basic inputs for both activity data (area of forest and conversions to/from forest) and emission factors (carbon stock changes in the various pools).
+Furthermore, the use of satellite data is not yet very common for LULUCF inventories, although the situation may rapidly change.
 Exceptions already exist, with some countries without forest inventories relying heavily on satelite data and modelling approaches.

 This section provides a short overview of the variety of methods used by Annex-1 Parties for estimating forest area changes (3.1.2), carbon stock changes (3.1.3) and the related uncertainties (3.1.4).
-It also includes two relevant examples illustrating how empirical yield-data driven modelling (Canada) and process modelling (Australia) can be used to estimate GHG emissions and removals from LULUCF.
+It also includes two relevant examples illustrating how empirical yield-data driven modeling (Canada) and process modeling (Australia) can be used to estimate GHG emissions and removals from LULUCF.